-Although a lot of text-books, teachers, and videos refer to the two Tasks in The TOEFL Writing Section as “Questions”… They are not.
-They are “Tasks”.
-And — as with other terms used for this Exam — this is not very important, but if you haven’t noticed already — we are about TOEFL “Excellence”… Not TOEFL “Good Enough”. 😎
+Although almost all of the available: Text-Books, Teachers, & Videos — refer to the two Tasks in The TOEFL Writing Section as “Questions”… They are not… They are “Tasks”.
+And — as with other terms used for this Exam — this is not very important.

-.
 There are only two Tasks in this entire Section.
-And just as The Reading & Listening Sections, were very similar — so are te Speaking & Writing Sections.
+And just as The Reading & Listening Sections, were very similar to each other — so are the Speaking & Writing Sections.

 (The So-Called “Integrated” Task)

-The first Task in The Writing Section is almost like a longer version of Speaking Section – Task Four.
-You First – Read A Text — Second – Listen To A Lecture — Then – Write A Summary about the information that was given in both sources.
+The first Task in The Writing Section is almost like a longer version of The Speaking Section – “Combining Information” Task.
+You First: Read A Text — Second: Listen To A Lecture — Then: Write A Summary about The Information that was given in both Sources.

 .
-Besides the Text & Audio being a bit longer — the only real difference between This “Integrated Task” and that of Speaking Section – Task Four, is that you have more time to formulate your answer, and will write it, instead of speaking it.
+Besides the Text & Audio being a bit longer — the only real difference between This “Integrated Task” and that of The “Combining Information” Task is that you have more time to formulate your Response — and, of course, you will Write it, instead of Speaking it.

 (The So-Called “Independent” Task)

-Just as the first Writing Task was simply a written version of a Speaking Task, so too is this one.
-This (so-called) “Independent Task” is just a written version of the Speaking Section – Task Two.
+Just as the first Writing Task was simply a Written version of a Speaking Task — so too is this one.
+This (so-called) “Independent” Task is just a Written version of The Speaking Section – “Personal Preference” Task.

 .
-You are asked to make a choice between two things (Ideas, Topics, Opinions), and to state which one you choose, and why — giving reasons & examples for your decision.
-The only difference (once again) being that you have more time to formulate your answer, and you will write it, instead of speaking it.
+You are presented with a Situation — and then asked to make a choice between two or three options about that Situation.
+You then have to state which options you would choose, and why — giving Reasons & Examples for your decision.
+The only difference (once again) being that you have more time to formulate your Response — and that you will Write it, instead of Speaking it.